AdobeDocs/workfront.en/help/documents/managing-documents/manage-document-versions.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

 * This article assumes that the document has multiple versions.

-  If you need information about uploading new versions of a document to `Workfront`, see [Upload a new version of a document](../../documents/managing-documents/upload-new-document-version.md).
+  If you need information about uploading new versions of a document to Workfront, see [Upload a new version of a document](../../documents/managing-documents/upload-new-document-version.md).

 ## Manage document versions